Je-pense/product-review/_posts/2025-05-04-Sony-WH 1000XM5 Wireless-Noise Canceling Headphones Review A Refined Listening Experience.md

 ![Sony WH-1000XM5](https://m.media-amazon.com/images/I/81UmmzjGcYL._AC_SL1500_.jpg)

-[Sony’s WH-1000XM](https://amzn.to/4m2uNKR) series has long dominated the premium headphone space.
+[Sony's WH-1000XM](https://amzn.to/4m2uNKR target="_blank") series has long dominated the premium headphone space.
 From industry-leading noise cancellation to plush comfort and refined sound, each iteration raised the bar.
 Now, with the release of the Sony WH-1000XM5, the company takes a bold step by completely redesigning its flagship headphones — both inside and out.

 But does this new design, coupled with smarter tech and better performance, warrant the higher price tag?
 I spent several weeks with the XM5 to find out — and here’s everything you need to know.